krishirajsinh-p/MediaSleuth360/README.md

 ## Website 🌐

+> [!NOTE]
-For small media files(~10 mins or less) you can use https://mediasleuth360.streamlit.app/.
-It uses free APIs so It may run out of free quote quickly.
+> It uses free APIs so It may run out of free quote quickly.

+For small media files(~10 mins or less) you can use https://mediasleuth360.infinityfreeapp.com/.
+For larger files follow setup instructions given below and run locally with your API keys.

 ## Features ✨